The Philosophy and Politics of Social Ecology

 Following a short lecture/presentation, we’ll engage in large group discussion.
 Depending on group size, we’ll then move into break-outs to explore key themes that surfaced within course reading or lecture.
 The group will then reconvene to participate in large group discussion to further examine theoretical threads and themes that emerged within break-outs.

-The video lectures and texts are hosted on our Haiku learning portal and can be accessed anytime; the readings are downloadable.
+The video lectures and texts are hosted on our site and can be accessed anytime; the readings are downloadable.
 Participants are expected to watch the video lectures and complete the readings in advance of each seminar.
 The weekly video lectures range from 1-1.5 hours long, the weekly video seminar lasts 1.5 hours, and the 25-50 pages of weekly readings should take an estimated 1-3 hours.
-There are no written assignments or grades.